MattechLab/sops/docs/data-management/2_et1_edf_to_bids.md

 Hsop: Converting eye-tracking into BIDS - Standard Operating Procedures of the HCPh project (axonlab.org) TheAxonLab/hcph-sops (github.com)

 EyeLink eye tracking system produces EDF recording files.
 In this step we need to first convert the raw edf files to BIDS format for enforcing a standardized structure, naming conventin and metadata description.
-It makes researchers easier to undertand and use data from different sources.
+It makes researchers easier to understand and use data from different sources.

 - To use pyEDFRead python package, we must properly install the open-source software EyeLink on our device/laptop in the very first step.
 You can find the instructions [here](0_software_install.md).